What components comprise high-quality reading instruction?

 The following section will discuss instructional considerations for ELL students within each of the five core reading components.

 Teachers should keep in mind that an ELL student’s phonemic awareness in his or her home language may affect his or her reading instruction.
 For example, when learning English, a student who speaks Spanish may not be able to hear or pronounce the /sh/ sound in English words.
 Such a student might instead substitute the /ch/ sound for the /sh/ sound (e.g., /choe/ for /shoe/).
 Furthermore, an ELL student may have difficulty hearing the differences in sounds simply because the speech or phonological sound bases in his or her primary language are different from some English sounds.
 In such cases, it is important to remember not to continually correct the student’s pronunciation but rather to help make the student aware that slight differences exist.
-Click on the movie to the right to watch an example of a teacher demonstrating phonemic awareness to his students (time: 1:06).
+Click on the movie below to watch an example of a teacher demonstrating phonemic awareness to his students (time: 1:06).

 Phonics and Word Study

 A number of important considerations for teaching phonics and word study skills to ELL students should be kept in mind.
 ELL students must learn print awareness just as students whose primary language is English must learn it.
 This process could be particularly difficult for students whose primary language does not include a written variant, such as in the case of some Native American languages.
 Students speaking these languages may need explicit instruction about the correspondence between the spoken and written word.